mfh/Text_String_Play/README.md

 Content:
-* Reverse a String:
-    Enter a string and the program will reverse it and print it out.
+    * Simple program for doing add and multiplication operation